hemant714/link-tracker/README.md

 ## Database

-The application uses SQLite for data storage.
-The database file (`tracker.db`) is created automatically when you first run the application.
+The application uses in-memory storage for data.
+Data is stored in memory and will be reset when the server restarts.

 ### Tables